Dede Scozzafava

 Dierdre Kathryn "Dede" Scozzafava (/ˈdiːdi skoʊzəˈfɑːvə/ DEE-dee-_-SKOH-zə-FAH-və; born April 28, 1960) is an American politician in New York.
 She represented District 122 in the New York State Assembly from 1999 to 2010.
 Scozzafava held office as a member of the Republican Party, but later became a member of the Democratic Party.

 Scozzafava was the Republican nominee for the U.S. House of Representatives in in a 2009 special election.
 She faced opposition from some Republican and conservative figures who deemed her too liberal to receive their support.
 While Scozzafava held an early lead in the polls, she later fell behind Conservative Party candidate Doug Hoffman and Democratic candidate Bill Owens and suspended her campaign shortly before the election; she then threw her support to Owens, the eventual winner.
 The election received significant national attention, and was alternately described as "a referendum on President Barack Obama" and "a fight over the identity of the Republican Party."
 The race was also noteworthy due to the Tea Party movement influence on its outcome.
 A week after the 2009 election, Scozzafava was stripped of her Republican leadership position in the State Assembly.
 Scozzafava later announced that she would not seek re-election in 2010.

-In January 2011, Scozzafava was appointed as the New York Deputy Secretary of State for Local Government by Governor Andrew M. Cuomo, a post she held until June 2016.
-She was later appointed as a Commissioner of the New York State Division of Tax Appeals Tribunal.
+In January 2011, Scozzafava was appointed as the New York Deputy Secretary of State for Local Government by Democratic Governor Andrew M. Cuomo.
+She held that post until June 2016.
+Scozzafava was later appointed as a commissioner of the New York State Division of Tax Appeals Tribunal.

-Early life, education, and personal life
+Early life, education, and business career

-Scozzafava was born in Buffalo, New York, and has resided most of her life in Gouverneur, New York, a small village located approximately halfway between Canton and Watertown.
+Scozzafava was born in Buffalo, New York and raised in Gouverneur.
 She holds a Bachelor of Science degree from the Boston University School of Management, as well as a Master of Business Administration from the Clarkson University Graduate School of Management.
-Scozzafava is married to Ron McDougall.
+She has served as vice president of Seaway Capital Partners, "a company owned by her family".

 Political career

+Early career

-Prior to her 1998 election to the State Assembly, Scozzafava served as a member of the Gouverneur Board of Trustees from 1989 to 1993 and was the Mayor of Gouverneur from 1993 to 1998.
+Prior to her election to the State Assembly, Scozzafava served as a member of the Gouverneur Board of Trustees for four years and was the Mayor of Gouverneur from 1993 to 1998.

+New York State Assembly

+Scozzafava served in the State Assembly from 1999 to 2010, representing Assembly District 122 in New York's North Country.
 A liberal to moderate Republican during her Assembly tenure, Scozzafava supported abortion and same-sex marriage.
 She also had strong ties to organized labor.
 In agreement with most Republicans, Scozzafava opposed cap-and-trade and favored maintaining the Bush tax cuts.
 Scozzafava opposed gun control and had a lifetime "A" rating from the National Rifle Association of America.

+In April 2010, Scozzafava announced that she would not seek re-election to the Assembly in November 2010.